Welcome to Anatomy & Physiology!

 - Attend to your personal needs before coming to class.
 You will be allowed to leave class only in an emergency.
 An emergency in A&P is defined as: hemorrhaging, severe hypohydration, or emesis.

 - Academic Integrity: Cheating, copying, and plagiarizing will not be tolerated in this course.
 Any student displaying academic dishonesty will be reported and referred to the Assistant Principal.
 The student will receive grade of “0” on the assignment and there will not be an opportunity to make up the assignment.
 This includes exams and quizzes.
+Any disruptions, intentional or unintentional, during a test or quiz will be perceived as a violation of academic integrity in the classroom and will be reported.

 - Safety first!
 Violations of safety rules will result in a maximum grade of 70.
 Depending on the severity of the offense, you may be removed from the activity and earn a grade of “0” for that particular activity.